 "You got the vibration of the place and also captured the experience of these strange characters.
 There’s such feeling in these pictures.
 There’s love, there’s weirdness, there’s loneliness; the whole human experience plays out in this hotel, the whole spectrum of humanity, the highs and the lows.
 You don’t have to run around the world to capture humanity, you’ve captured it here and all you have to do is take the elevator.
 The people, they become art in your pictures.
 It not only presents a certain point of view, this certain time at the Chelsea Hotel, but also the immortality of the place.
 It’s like Bob Dylan is still living here" as eloquently expressed by photographer Antonin Kratochvil.

 Julia Calfee’s photography celebrate the freedom of a place where excess is welcome, where the psyche can be annihilated or resurrected.
 Artists such as Andy Warhol, Jimi Hendrix, Stanley Kubrick, Mark Twain, Henri Cartier-Bresson, Jasper Johns, Willem de Kooning, Leonard Cohen, Bob Dylan, and countless others have been drawn Inside the Chelsea Hotel by a seemingly irresistible magnetic force.

-Julia Calfee - artist using photography and writing as her medium - has spent most of her professional life living and working in Europe and Asia.
-She majored art history at the Sorbonne in Paris.
-Her first book on the subject of artists and their studios was published by Miro Foundation in 1995.
+Julia Calfee – an artist who’s media is photography, video, audio-recordings and writing - has spent most of her professional life living and working in Europe and Asia.
+She majored in art history at the Sorbonne, Paris.
+In 1995 her first book ‘Photogeneses/Tetes’ on the subject of artists and their studios was published by Miro Foundation.